-The importance of libraries in modern times cannot be understated.
-Libraries act as an invaluable community resource, allowing people young and old to gather and educate themselves, get lost in spellbinding fiction, or improve their career prospects.
-Librarians are the gatekeepers to a more fulfilled, rich, and happy life for many.
+Libraries are an important invaluable community resource.
+A space where people both young and old to gather and educate themselves or get lost in spellbinding fiction.
+Librarians are the gatekeepers to a wealth of knowledge, leading to a more fulfilled, rich, and happy life for many.

-Scheduling staff with different rules and requirements in one central location is one thing, but when you add to that the fact that many library systems have multiple locations the scheduling fog becomes a lot more dense.
+Scheduling staff with different rules and requirements in one central location is one thing.
+But, when you add the multiple locations many library systems have, the scheduling fog becomes a lot more dense.
 When considering simple things like scheduling notifications for staff, it presents even more problems.
 Communicating schedules to employees over numerous locations can prove very problematic.
 To tackle this problem, scheduling systems with built-in communication can provide valuable assistance.
-With real-time messaging and instant shift change notifications, all within a mobile app, communicating schedules to library staff becomes much easier, clearing the fog and allowing for clear, simple communication.
+With real-time messaging and instant shift change notifications, communicating schedules to library staff becomes much easier.
+Easily accessible in one mobile app, this clears the fog and allows for clear, simple communication.

 Difficulty Ensuring Fair Schedules